NHSH-MRI-Physics/QA-Bot/README.md

 import DistortionQA_Object
 ```

-- Initalise each of the QA Module objects and QA Bot we imported .
+- Initalise each of the QA Module objects and QA Bot we imported.
 ```
 DailyQAObj = DailyQA_Object.DailyQAObj()
 DistortionQAObj = DistortionQA_Object.DistortionQAObj()